emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

         ct = { b5 c2 a4 07 f3 3e 99 88 de c1 2f 10 64 7b 3d 4f
                eb 8f f7 cc }
 ~~~~~~~~~~~~~~~~~~~~~~~

+# Compatibility with 3GPP Algorithms

+The integrity part of GCM-SST was originally developed by ETSI SAGE under the name Mac5G, following a request from 3GPP.
+Its design evolved over several years of discussion and refinement {{SAGE23}}{{SAGE24}}.
+Mac5G shares structural similarities with the integrity algorithms used for SNOW 3G {{UIA2}} and ZUC {{EIA3}}.

+3GPP has decided to standardize GCM-SST for use with SNOW 5G {{SNOW}}, AES-256 {{AES}}, and ZUC-256 {{ZUC}} in 3GPP TS 35.240–35.248 {{WID24}}.
+These AEAD algorithms are designated as NCA4, NCA5, and NCA6, respectively.
+GCM-SST, as specified in this document, is fully compatible with the SNOW 5G-based NCA4 and the ZUC-256-based NCA6.
+The AES-based NCA5 differs only in its subkey generation but is otherwise identical.
+SNOW 5G is functionally equivalent to SNOW-Vi {{SNOW}}, except that its FSM adders have been changed from 32-bit to 16-bit.
+Additionally, the NCA algorithms introduce more detailed specifications for nonce construction.

+The version of GCM-SST specified in this document imposes stricter security considerations and constraints than the 3GPP and ETSI SAGE specifications for the NCA algorithms.
+We recommend 3GPP to follow the additional security measures outlined in this document.

 # Change Log
 {:removeInRFC="true" numbered="false"}